muzairkhattak/ConvNext-FGVC/README.md

 ---
 Acknowledgement:
-This repo is based on official [ConvNeXt repository](https://github.com/facebookresearch/ConvNeXt)
+This code repo is forked and modified from official [ConvNeXt repository](https://github.com/facebookresearch/ConvNeXt)